 I hope you are enjoying my blog re-design!
 I’m excited to be getting back to doing what I do best, sharing my recipes with you!
 I am so happy to finally have the perfect mint brownie recipe for you!
 I have been searching and trying to find the perfect recipe for far too long.
-Finally I just changed up a recipe to make it my own and perfection is what we have here my friends.
+After trying new things I finally perfected this recipe.
 I know it can be annoying to see all those recipes out there that claim to be “the best” but you’ve got to trust me on this one!

 First you start out with a simple homemade brownie recipe.
-I adapted it quite a bit from the original and was very pleased with the outcome.
 It’s chocolatey, chewy and a perfect bottom layer to the beauty that will be added on top of it!

 Next layer, mint.
 I have been frustrated in the past when making mint brownies that the mint layer isn’t very noticeable and doesn’t show through.
 It’s the star of the recipe since these are mint brownies after all!
 So I did two things that made all the difference.
 First, instead of adding more ingredients to make it thicker, I just kept the original amount and added a secret ingredient… air!
 I just whipped it up for a minute or two and it was perfect.
 The other tip I have is after cutting it, if a little chocolate from the top layer smudges on the mint layer just take a small butter knife and gently scrape off any chocolate smudges.
 GENIUS.